AI Enabled User-Specific Cyberbullying Severity Detection with Explainability: Methodology

 To prepare the raw dataset for analysis, we applied data cleaning, normalization, and preprocessing filters.
 This process involved removing unwanted data tokens, such as HTML elements, extra white spaces, special symbols, and numerals.
 Missing data was handled by eliminating instances with more than 50\% missing values, while remaining empty cells were filled using either the mean of related values or the minimum value to maintain dataset integrity.
 Additionally, duplicate entries, including posts and tweets, were removed to avoid redundancy.

 Following data cleaning, we processed the dataset using the Natural Language Toolkit (NLTK) for text preprocessing and analysis.
 The NLTK pipeline, as illustrated in Figure \ref{fig:pre-process}, included normalization, tokenization, stop word removal, stemming, and lemmatization.
 Tokenization segmented the text into words and phrases (tokens), aiding in context understanding and NLP model construction.
 Normalization ensured uniformity by converting all text to lowercase.
-Stop words, such as "the," "is," and "and," which provide minimal value for classification, were removed before model training.
+Stop words, such as ``the," ``is," and ``and," which provide minimal value for classification, were removed before model training.
 Stemming reduced words to their root forms, allowing different word variations to be mapped to a common stem, even if the stem itself was not a valid word in the language \cite{50}.

-\section{Bullying Intensity Measurement and Data Labeling}
+\subsection{Bullying Intensity Measurement and Data Labeling}

-For the given dataset, we develop a bullying intensity measurement technique by computing a bullying score based on three key components: emotional polarity of comments, user vulnerability factors, and Latent Semantic Analysis (LSA).
-The bullying intensity is categorized into three predefined levels: "Not Bullying" \([0, 0.33]\), "Mild Bulling" \([0.34, 0.66]\), and "Severe Bulling" \([0.67, 1]\).
+For the given dataset, we developed a bullying intensity measurement technique inspired by the approach used for depression intensity measurements \cite{10510456}.
+The bullying score is computed based on three key components: emotional polarity of comments, user vulnerability factors, and semantic similarity.
+And Then the bullying intensity is categorized into three predefined levels: ``Not Bullying" \([0, 0.33]\), ``Mild Bulling" \([0.34, 0.66]\), and ``Severe Bulling" \([0.67, 1]\).

 The emotional polarity of comments is assessed using the NLTK \footnote{https://www.nltk.org/} library, which analyzes the negative polarity of user posts and assigns a polarity score in the range \([-1,1]\).
 Sentiment classification is performed using VADER (Valence Aware Dictionary and Sentiment Reasoner)\footnote{https://github.com/cjhutto/vaderSentiment}, producing sentiment scores in four categories: negative (neg), neutral (neu), positive (pos), and compound (compound).
 The compound score, a normalized sentiment score within the range \([-1,1]\), is used as an indicator of bullying intensity.
 Higher negative polarity values contribute positively to the overall bullying score.